 Rather than use a simulator, you can also opt to use real hardware to practice your PLC programming skills.

-Work with Real Hardware
+Learn PLCs by Working with Real Hardware

 There’s nothing like gaining experience working on real hardware.
 You can grow your skills tremendously by working in an automation lab on real PLCs.
 If you have a choice of which PLC to learn, I recommend staying with industry standards: Allen Bradley Logix, Siemens S7, Mitsubishi Electric, and OMRON.

 If you’re just looking to build some projects in a Hobby (or economic) capacity, I recommend checking out CLICK PLCs or Allen Bradley’s Micro820 series.
 The Micro820’s are nice because the software, Connected Components Workbench (CCW), is free and supports both logic and HMI development.
 Plus, A-B is a recognized brand, so you’d still learn some transferrable skills.
+Once you choose which PLC platform you want to work with, it’s time to wire up some sensors, and get your automation projects rolling!

 Read Controls & PLC Books